ShemeemMohamed/YoYoTest/readme.txt

 Open YoYo.sln file in VS 2019

-make sure .Net Core SDK version is 3.1 or later
-Make "web" as start up project and and run.
+make sure installed .Net Core SDK version is 3.1 or later Make "web" as start up project and and run.

 Projects